copokopy4ka/calendar/README.md

 - View the calendar on the main page.
 You will be able to appreciate the beautiful interface and will definitely enjoy using it.
 - Select a day in the calendar by clicking on it, and you can add an event for that day by clicking on the blue button with a plus sign in the upper left.
 - In order to change an already created event, just click on it and change any fields in the input form.
 You can also delete this event here.

+## Additional features
+- Added server handling of users events data.
+All events are saves for created user, based on requested side 'user-agent' header.
+- Added datepicker and time pickrer for convenience, allso added loader while requests are in loading status for in async mode.
+- Forms have validations for all common cases of invalid values with both disabling of submit button and error messages under fields.
+- Inputs with mask for date and time inputs (custom mask logic for time input).

 _✨ I wish you all the best. ✨_